 Compact Texas Sage is an evergreen shrub with silver to gray foliage.
 Compact plant growing to 36” tall and wide.
 Covered with magenta to lavender-colored blooms mid-spring through fall.
 Very drought tolerant as well.
 Plant in full sun for best growth and bloom performance.
 Water regularly; do not overwater.
 Tolerates poor soil.

 Texas Sage “Heavenly Cloud”

 Heavenly Cloud is a slower-growing variety with a dense growth habit.
 Heavenly Cloud also tolerates drought, heat, and various soil types.
 Green to gray foliage adds a nice contrast to any sunny landscape.
 Deep purple blooms appear in masses from early summer through fall.
 Grows 6-8’ tall and wide.
 Drought resistant and tolerates poor soil.

 Texas Sage “Green Cloud”

 Heavenly Cloud is an excellent variety because of its ability to bloom more often.
 Growing to 6’ tall and 6’ wide.
 Best planted in full sun.
 Rose to magenta blooms atop dark green foliage from early summer through fall.
 Avoid over-watering as this can damage the root structure of this variety.
 Drought resistant and tolerates poor soil.

 Texas Sage “Rio Bravo”

 Rio Bravo has a rounded growth habit.
 It is an evergreen shrub growing 4-7’ tall and wide.
-Rio Bravo has small gray leaves with flower in shades of orchid, lavender and occasionally white.
+Rio Bravo has small gray leaves with flowers in shades of orchid, lavender, and occasionally white.
 Blooms summer through fall.
 Drought resistant and tolerates poor soil.
 Requires good drainage.
 No significant pest or disease problems.